-Clinical Psychology Internship Training Program
+Clinical and Pediatric Psychology Internship Training Program

 Consistent with NCH's employment practices, our program demonstrates a commitment to diversity and ethnic minority recruitment and retention.
 Staff and internship applicants from all cultural and ethnic minorities are considered based on their training and experience and its relevance to our training site.